 In a nutshell, if the adverse action is a result of the protected activity done by the employee, the law prohibits it, and the impacted employee can take legal action against the employer.

 Do you suspect your termination is a result of retaliation in the workplace?
 Call 212-967-3000 and speak to the best employment lawyers at Levine and Blit.
-Get a free consultation for your case, and your attorneys will help you get justice.
+Get a Free Case Evaluation for your case, and your attorneys will help you get justice.